Icinga/icinga2/doc/6-configuring-icinga-2.md

   user_groups               | **Optional.** A list of user group names who should be notified. times                     | **Optional.** A dictionary containing `begin` and `end` attributes for the notification. command                   | **Required.** The name of the notification command which should be executed when the notification is triggered. interval                  | **Optional.** The notification interval (in seconds).
 This interval is used for active notifications.
-Defaults to 30 minutes. period                    | **Optional.** The name of a time period which determines when this notification should be triggered.
+Defaults to 30 minutes.
+If set to 0, [re-notifications](#disable-renotification) are disabled. period                    | **Optional.** The name of a time period which determines when this notification should be triggered.
 Not set by default. types                     | **Optional.** A list of type filters when this notification should be triggered.
 By default everything is matched. states                    | **Optional.** A list of state filters when this notification should be triggered.
 By default everything is matched.